USDA Vs. FHA Loans: Which Is Better For You?

 USDA loans, on the other hand, do not require you to come up with a down payment at all.
 That's one of the most appealing factors of a USDA loan.

 The USDA and FHA rely on mortgage insurance to keep their loan programs growing.
 Mortgage insurance pays your lender if you default on your loan.
-Even if you put 20% down, you’ll be required to pay private mortgage insurance.
+Even if you put 20% down, you'll be required to pay mortgage insurance.

 This amount, which is about 0.15% – 0.75% of the base loan amount, is based on the mortgage term and your loan-to-value ratio (LTV), which is the amount you borrow divided by the home's value.
 Your total mortgage amount and the size of your down payment are also factored into this calculation.

 You'll also pay an upfront mortgage premium for an FHA loan, which is usually 1.75% of your base loan amount.

 You'll be required to pay a guarantee, or funding, fee with a USDA loan, which is paid in two different ways: at closing and each month during the whole term of your loan.
 The upfront fee is 1% of the full loan amount and the monthly premium.
 It's paid as part of your scheduled monthly payment and is 0.35% of the unpaid principal balance of your USDA loan.

 USDA and FHA loans both typically offer lower interest rates because government backing offers more flexibility with lower rates.
-Both types of loans usually have interest rates comparable to or lower than the interest rate you’ll pay for a conventional loan.
+Both types of loans usually have interest rates comparable to or lower than the interest rate you'll pay for a conventional loan.
 However, because of the mortgage insurance requirement, both USDA and FHA loans could be more expensive over the life of the loan.